BlueM/XMLTransformer/README.markdown

 What is it?
 --------------
 CBXMLTransformer is a PHP class for transforming any kind of input XML into an output string.
-This output string does not have to be XML, but also, for instance, HTML or plain text.
+This output string does not have to be XML, but can also be, for instance, HTML or plain text.

 What kind of transformations can it perform?
 ----------------